 Please ask the data manager for a password if you should not yet have received one.
 The access rights are linked to a higher taxa in the classification tree.
 In other words, you will only be able to edit information in your particular taxon group of expertise.

-If you have a separate web interface (e.g. http://www.marinespecies.org/copepoda), then always log in via
+If you have a separate web interface (e.g. https://www.marinespecies.org/copepoda), then always log in via this website,

 so that all the data you entered/edited is automatically part of this collection.